 Sure, biases are a simple fact of life, but that doesn’t mean they are set in stone.
 The best way to reduce unconscious gender bias is to learn about it and take action to alter your perception of biases for the better.

-Start by informing your team of the different types of unconscious bias and then look for diversity and inclusion professionals or unconscious bias programs near you that will support your efforts.
-Not convinced you need training?
-Check out why these five companies offer unconscious bias training.
+Start by informing your team of the different types of unconscious bias and then look for diversity and inclusion professionals or unconscious bias programs near you that will support your efforts with regular training.

 Standardize Mentoring or Utilize E-Mentoring